rails/action_push_native/README.md

     ActiveJob default queue name.
 - `log_job_arguments`: Whether to log job arguments when sending notifications.
 Defaults to `false`.
 - `report_job_retries`: Whether to report job retries in the logs.
 Defaults to `false`.
-- `enabled`: Whether the Action Native Push engine should send notifications, by default it is enabled in all non-local environments.
+- `enabled`: Whether the Action Push engine should send notifications, by default it is enabled in all non-local environments.
 - `applications`: A hash of applications to configure.
 See the example format in `config/push.yml`.